CentralLabFacilities/bonsai/_sources/bonsai/scxml-intro.rst.txt

 We use Apache Commons XML to create our robot behavior.

 The Bonsai Engine reads these files to couple simple skills to rich robot behavior.
-We dont utilize the whole `spec`_ so this page should introduces all relevant parts of SCXML
+BonsaiSCXML is not utilizing the whole `spec`_.
+This page introduces all the relevant parts of SCXML

 State
 -----

-States define the possible “situations” or states the Statemachine can be in.
+States define the possible “situations” (or states) the Statemachine can be in.

-If the Statemachine is running the current states are called active.
+If the Statemachine is running all current states are called active.

-Example:
+Example State:

 ::

     <state id="A"/>

-- A state is a XML element with the tag.
+- A state is a XML element with the ``state`` tag.
-- The Attribute id is required to defines the ``StateID``.
+- The Attribute ``id`` is required and defines the ``StateID``.

-- The root element requires an initial attribute to denote the starting State of the Statemachine.
+The root element requires an attribute to denote the starting State of the Statemachine.
 ::

     <scxml xmlns="http://www.w3.org/2005/07/scxml" version="1.0" initial="A">

-- States can have Substates.
-The initial Attribute is then required and needs to be a child.
+States can have Substates.
+The initial Attribute is required and needs to be a child of the parent.

 ::